Home > Business Insurance > Shop Insurance > The Risks of Operating a Shop Without Comprehensive Protection

 By Maria Hickey on January 3rd, 2023

-For example, public liability insurance is considered a ‘must-have’ element for shop owners because of the nature of the business and the environment in which you conduct business.
-This insurance protects you against claims for damages or injuries sustained on your shop premises.
+For example, public liability coverage is considered a ‘must-have’ element for shop owners because of the nature of the business and the environment in which you conduct business.
+This cover protects you against claims for damages or injuries sustained on your shop premises.

 Compensation claims can run into tens of thousands of pounds, including the legal fees you will pay.
 Should you lose your case, you will be responsible for paying the compensation claim amount, your claimant’s legal fees, and your own legal fees spent defending your case.

-If you employ staff in your shop, even in a part-time, seasonal or volunteer role, it is essential to know that employer’s liability insurance is a legal requirement.
-Public liability insurance is specific to injury or damage to the personal belongings of your customers – not your employees.
-This is why you need employer’s liability insurance to protect your staff from injury or illness caused by working for your business.
+If you employ staff in your shop, even in a part-time, seasonal or volunteer role, it is essential to know that employer’s liability protection is a legal requirement.
+Public liability cover is specific to injury or damage to the personal belongings of your customers – not your employees.
+This is why you need employer’s liability cover to protect your staff from injury or illness caused by working for your business.

 But what would happen if you went without public liability insurance, for example?
 While you won’t be breaking any UK laws, you may find it difficult or even impossible to recover from paying the costs associated with a customer compensation claim.